 Prebiotics are carbohydrates that cannot be digested by the human body.
 Instead, they are food for probiotics.
 Probiotics are “good” bacteria that help keep your digestive system healthy.
 Research is starting to draw a close connection between the health of your gut and the health of your brain.
 So, it is important to pay attention to gut bacteria.

 Foods rich in prebiotics are whole grains, asparagus, bananas, Jerusalem artichokes, oatmeal, and legumes.

 Probiotics can help lower LDL – the bad cholesterol.
-Food rich in probiotics are foods like yoghurt and lean protein
+Food rich in probiotics are foods like yogurt and lean protein

 Vitamins B1 (thiamine), B9 (folic acid), B12 (cobalamins), D and E.